gjurcin/MacedoniaStockMarket/README.md

  <a href="https://github.com/gjurcin/MacedoniaStockMarket/blob/master/images/kmb_regoressor.PNG"><img width="70%" height="70%" src="https://github.com/gjurcin/MacedoniaStockMarket/blob/master/images/kmb_regoressor.PNG"></a>
 </p>

 <p>In this case when we compare on training and validation we can conclude that Random Forest give us better results than XGBoost.
 Forcast for 7th day or on 2020-09-01 with Random Forest is 5891.0 and with XGBoost is 5886.0.
-After a while the real price was 6299.0 so Random FOrest get better predition with negative 408 MKD difference than actual.</p>
+After a while the real price was 6299.0 so Random FOrest get better predition with negative 408 MKD difference than actual.
+This make 0.06 error in predition.</p>

 ### Makpetrol (MPT)